 “Healthy striving is self-focused: “How can I improve?”
 Perfectionism is other-focused: “What will they think?”

 Ahh yes, depression, anxiety, addiction, and life paralysis… my old friends.
 I definitely know a thing or two about those; I think we all do.
-If you’ve been there too, you’re not alone in this, but just know that it doesn’t have to be this way.
-Perfection is not the goal.
+If you’ve been there too, you’re not alone, but just know that it doesn’t have to be this way.

 perfection vs. progress:

-The idea that we have to be perfect in order to progress is so messed up that I don’t even know where to begin, but it permeates so much of our way of thinking about personal growth.
-How many book clubs, bootcamps, or 30 day challenges have we all given up on because of one small misstep, or even worse, have we been too overwhelmed by to even start?
-Sometimes we get so caught up in our progress being a picture perfect upward trajectory that we never actually start, or we can’t keep it up to the standards we think we ought to be at, so we quit half way through.
+The idea that we have to be perfect in order to progress is so messed up that I don’t even know where to begin, but it permeates so much of the way we think about personal growth.
+How many book clubs, bootcamps, or 30 day challenges have we all given up on because of one small misstep – or even worse – have we been too overwhelmed by to even start?
+Sometimes we get so caught up in our progress being a perfect upward-trajectory that we never actually start, or we can’t keep it up to the standards we think we ought to be at, so we quit half way through.

-Perfection is not the goal; progress is, and the key to progress is to not feel ashamed for being imperfect (human?), and instead to just. keep. going.
+Perfection is not the goal – progress is, and the key to progress is not feeling ashamed for being imperfect (human?), and persist instead.

-For example, I’ve spoken openly about how rejecting the idea of being a “perfect vegan” and instead, just doing my best with veganism, has allowed me to be a (happy) vegan for three + years, and develop a healthy relationship with food and my body in the process.
-If I was focused on being a “perfect” vegan instead of just doing my best, I probably wouldn’t have even started- I would have been too overwhelmed- and if I did start, I definitely wouldn’t have been able to keep it up 100% of the time, and the shame would have eaten away at me.
+For example, I’ve spoken openly about how rejecting the idea of being a “perfect vegan” and instead just doing my best has allowed me to be a (happy) vegan for three + years, and develop a healthy relationship with food and my body in the process.
+If I was focused on being “perfect” instead of doing my best, I probably wouldn’t have even started because I would have been too overwhelmed, and if I did start, I wouldn’t have been able to keep it up 100% of the time and the shame would have eaten away at me.

-Being imperfect doesn’t make me a failure, it makes me a HUMAN, and there is no shame in this.
+Being imperfect doesn’t make me a failure, it makes me a human, and there is no shame in this.
 I can see the progress I’ve made over the years, and none of it is thanks to perfection.
-Instead, it’s qualities like being open minded, curious, honest, and vulnerable that have gotten me to where I am today, and the same is true for you too.
+Instead it’s qualities like being open-minded, curious, honest, and vulnerable that have gotten me to where I am today, and I know the same is true for you too.

 where to start:

-The convenient part about the human race currently doing everything wrong (pretty much) is that we have many many avenues in which we can start to improve ourselves and affect change in the world.
-So ask yourself, what are you curious about?
-What sparks your interest?
-What makes you sad?
-What makes you mad?
-What are you passionate about?
-Start there.
+The convenient part about the human race currently doing so much wrong is that we all have many avenues in which we can start to improve ourselves and affect change in the world.
+So ask yourself…

 Are you interested in human rights?
 Start by checking the tags on your clothes and do a quick search on the conditions in which they were made.
 See where that information leads you.